 This is why I specifically recommend going local.
 That in itself will stand out compared to generic service offers from around the country or internationally.

 As an introvert, cold calling is something I have avoided for a long time.
-However, it’s undoubtedly the easiest way to get in touch with a decision-maker and influence them.
+It’s undoubtedly the easiest way to get in touch with a decision-maker and build trust to influence them.

-With the business type I work with – local home service contractors – most calls are answered by the owner, or by someone who works directly with the owner (like a secretary).
+With the business type I choose to work with – local home service contractors – most calls are answered by the owner, or by someone who works directly with the owner (like a secretary or their significant other).

-You don’t necessarily want to sell them right away unless they display an eagerness to begin work immediately.
+You don’t necessarily want to sell them right away unless they display an eagerness to begin work on a new website immediately.
 You want to set up an in-person meeting where you both will get a better feel for each other.

 Once again, that’s why it’s best to focus on your local area to meet people face-to-face.

-In my experience, the fact they are willing to set up a meeting is a massive indicator that they are close to making a decision.
+In my experience, the fact they are willing to set up a meeting is a massive indicator that they want to make a buying decision.
 You’re also more likely to close a deal when they get to know who you are by spending time with them.

 I’ve had clients write me a check on the spot!